 Given this real level of retail property speciality and uniqueness, the brokerage fees for managing any shopping centre are larger for the tasks involved.
 Specialised personnel are also required as part of the service provided to clients.

-Serious Property Performance
+Serious Retail Property Performance

 If you are to work in retail property management or leasing, then you are at the ‘serious end’ of property performance.
-One small error in any tenant mix or lease negotiation can have a ripple effect across the property.
+One small error in any tenant mix or lease negotiation can have a ripple effect on the property.

 Some brokers move into this segment of the industry without fully understanding or respecting the levels of performance and accountability required in servicing retail property investors, retailers, and financiers.